GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 [ulukag01@lc06e36 rna_seq_pipeline_test]$ git clone https://github.com/GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline.git

 🔥 Now you can start running from A1 and follow instructions on terminal.
+For scripts other than A1, a much smaller amount of resources would suffice.

 For more info about screen sessions, please refer to https://linuxize.com/post/how-to-use-linux-screen/